 The best bedtime for a 12-month-old will depend on what time they get up in the morning.

-So, to work out what time you should be tucking them in, take their morning waking up time and count forward 12 to 13 hours.
+So, to work out what time you should be tucking them in, take their morning waking-up time and count forward 12 to 14 hours.

 Sleep tips for 1-year-olds

-But if your toddler hasn’t quite managed to go it alone yet, or they’re going through a sleep regression, you might wonder if there’s anything you can do to help.
+If your toddler hasn’t quite managed to go it alone yet, or they’re going through a “sleep regression” (or “developmental progression”, as gentle sleep expert Alicia Dyshon calls it), you might wonder if there’s anything you can do to help.

-Try these tips for a good night’s sleep:
+Try these tips for a good night’s sleep at 12 months old:

-- Keep up the bedtime routine—predictability is definitely your toddler’s friend.
-Even if they’re going through a sleep regression and the nighttime is a struggle for both of you, try to continue your usual calming pre-bed activities.
+- Keep up the bedtime routine.
+Predictability and consistency are your toddler’s best friends right now.
+Even if they’re going through a sleep regression and the nighttime is a struggle for both of you, try to continue your usual calming bedtime routine (it’s scientifically proven to improve their sleep, language development, emotional and behavioral regulation, and their relationship with you, mama).

 - Put away screens before bed.
 The electronic light from your tablet or phone works like a wake-up call for your baby’s brain, so they’re best avoided in the run-up to bedtime.

 - Create a restful environment where your baby sleeps.
-Make sure it’s dark enough and that the temperature is right.
-You could also play some soothing sounds, such as white noise or gentle music.
+Make sure it’s dark enough, that baby’s properly dressed, and that the temperature is right.
+You could also play some soothing sounds, like white noise or lullabies.